Kind of Tour

 All this was destroyed by the National Socialists with their almost pathological idea of a “Jewish world conspiracy“.
 After years of harassment and deprivation, the Reichspogromnacht marked a turning point in terms of violence against Jews.
 A silent German population watched the events largely unmoved, and now everything seemed possible for the Nazis.
 For Munich’s Jews, their inhumanity climaxed in the deportations beginning in November 1941 and the subsequent Holocaust.

 The end of National Socialism allowed new Jewish life to emerge, albeit very slowly.
-It was a long way from the first institutions in Möhlstraße in the post-war period to the successful buildings of the Israelite religious community at St.-Jakobs-Platz with its all-dominating synagogue Ohel Jakob.
+Long was the road from the first institutions in Möhlstraße in the post-war period to the successful buildings of the Israelite religious community at St.-Jakobs-Platz with its all-dominating synagogue Ohel Jakob.

 Come with us on a walk through centuries of changeful history in Jewish Munich.